-Firstly we will record that you’ve arrived, give you a name badge with your base group (I’ll come back to that in a bit) and bedroom number on, hand over the medical update form, deposit your money and phone (if you have one) in the bank and a member of the volunteer staff will then show you where your room is so you can drop off your luggage.
+Firstly we will record that you’ve arrived, give you a name badge with your base group (I’ll come back to that in a bit) and bedroom number on, hand over the medical update form, deposit your money and phone (if you have one) with our team responsible for the safe keeping (we call this “the bank”) and a member of the volunteer staff will then show you where your room is so you can drop off your luggage.

 Once you’ve done that a member of staff will take you to the next activity.

 This is usually making a small pouch/envelope/letter box with your name on it, (there will be lots of people there to help if you need some inspiration!) we have these all on a big board so that a secret friend can give you notes and small gifts through out the week without being detected!